oBusk/read-bigint/README.md

 # Read Big Int

-> 👓💯 Package of Node Buffer methods readBigInt64BE, readBigInt64LE, readBigUInt64BE, and readBigUInt64LE
+> 👓💯 Packages of Node Buffer methods readBigInt64BE, readBigInt64LE, readBigUInt64BE, and readBigUInt64LE

 ## Install